 Host Encryption Mode

 When host encryption mode is enabled, vCenter Server installs a host key on the host, which ensures that the host is cryptographically "safe."
-With the host key in place, other cryptographic operations can proceed, including vCenter Server obtaining keys from the Key Management Server cluster and pushing them to the ESXi hosts.
+With the host key in place, other cryptographic operations can proceed, including vCenter Server obtaining keys from the key provider and pushing them to the ESXi hosts.

 In "safe" mode, user worlds (that is, hostd) and encrypted virtual machines have their core dumps encrypted.
 Unencrypted virtual machines do not have their core dumps encrypted.